MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 - Failed technical validation of the submission,
 - Failed marketing validation of the submission,
 - Failed upload of the extensions in the submission,
-- When requesting an exception for a breaking change.
+- Requesting an exception for a breaking change.

 ### When do I contact Business Central customer support?